prasanthikama/Financial-_insights/README.md

-# Financial-_insights
+# Sales-_insights
-Goal of this  Financials Report to share  insights of Profit and loss Analysis ,Net Sales
+Goal of this  Sales Report to share  insights of Profit and loss Analysis ,Net Sales